Frequently Asked Questions

 Is there a charge for attending Marigold as a visitor?

-No. However, some activities organized in conjunction with Marigold Days like the Firemen’s Breakfast, the Saloon’s street dance and the Theater Company’s melodrama do require tickets or a free will offering.
+No. However, some activities organized in conjunction with Marigold Days like the Firemen’s Breakfast and the Saloon’s street dance do require tickets or a free will offering.
 The 5K Stagecoach Run/Walk and the Softball Tournament also charge an entrance fee.
 Forms for these activities are located on each page of the website.